Reindeer arrive for Christmas at Sky Park Farm

 Children with painted faces revelled in the Christmas spirit as snow fell over the farm’s 27foot Christmas tree and Punch & Judy shows provided another element of excitement.
 The reindeer stole the show, nestled in Rudolph’s Grotto, visitors were able to observe the animals in close proximity.

 The Farm’s elves have now also arrived in readiness for the launch of Elf School with an unconventional curriculum and a mischievous spirit.
-Showing no end of imagination, the elves will also be offering their company at Elf Breakfast and Cheeky Elf Sessions between now and December 23rd.
-Choirs from Rogate and Bordon schools will sing carols on 5thand 12th December.
+Showing no end of imagination, the elves will also be offering their company at Elf Breakfast and Cheeky Elf Sessions between now and Christmas.
+Choirs from Rogate and Bordon schools will sing carols on 5th and 12th December.

 Those wishing for a traditional, creative activity can book a Gingerbread House workshop on 21st December run by inhouse baker Jayne.
 Continuing the theme of education, an important ethos throughout the farm, Ranger School returns, focussing on Reindeer welfare, care and adaptation, not forgetting favourite elements of craft, camp, fire pits and ‘smores.